FMMT666/launchpad.py/README.md

     If an odd number of values is sent, the next, following LED is turned off!

-      PARAMS: <allLeds> A table of up to 80 Launchpad color codes.
+      PARAMS: <allLeds> A list of up to 80 Launchpad color codes.
       RETURN: